timbitz/Whippet.jl/README.md

 cd Whippet.jl
 julia dependencies.jl
 ```
+Notes:
-(note: deprecated syntax `warnings` for dependent packages can be ignored.)
+* Deprecated syntax `warnings` for dependent packages can be ignored.
+* For all executables in Whippet.jl/bin, you can use the `-h` flag to get a list of the available command line options, their usage and defaults.

 ### 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in GTF or Refflat format.
 Default annotation supplied for hg19 GENCODEv25 TSL1-level transcriptome.

 ```bash
 $ julia bin/whippet-index.jl --fasta hg19.fa.gz --gtf anno/gencode_hg19.v25.tsl1.gtf.gz
 ```

+Notes:
-(note: Whippet only uses GTF `exon` lines, which must contain both `gene_id` and `transcript_id` attributes, consistent with the [GTF2.2](http://mblab.wustl.edu/GTF22.html) specification.)
+* Whippet only uses GTF `exon` lines, which must contain both `gene_id` and `transcript_id` attributes, consistent with the [GTF2.2](http://mblab.wustl.edu/GTF22.html) specification.
+* You can specify the output name and location of the index to build using the `--index` parameter, the default (for both whippet-index.jl and whippet-quant.jl) is a generic index named `graph` located at `Whippet.jl/index/graph`.

 ### 4) Quantify FASTQ files.
 ```bash